 To facilitate the RSM community in even more ways to make change, the community service programme was set up.
 With it, the school is starting partnerships with ‘local heroes’ in and around Rotterdam.
 We hope to support our community partners by increasing their local impact.
 It is a way for us to put our organisational values into action.
 Our first community service partner is football foundation Excelsior4All.
 In April 2019, senior leaders at RSM attended the first voluntary activity with Excelsior4All, which launched the community service programme.

-RSM aims to partner with organisations that make societal impact.
-Take a look at the partnership criteria below to see how we select our partners.
+RSM has partnered with organisations that make societal impact.
+Take a look at the partnership criteria below to see how we have selected our partners.
 Are you working at a civil society organisation and looking to collaborate?
 Fill in this form and we will get in touch with you.

 - The organisation is non-commercial or a non-profit institution, foundation, or association (Public Benefit Organization (ANBI) status is an advantage).

 - The organisation is visibly active in tackling one or more of the Sustainable Development Goals (SDGs).

 - The organisation is active in the Rotterdam region.

 - Has broad support, a public character, and is accessible and visible to everyone – for example by being supported by other foundations, organisations or institutions.

 - The organisation is not bound to a religious or political party.